vakila/vakila.github.io/_posts/2016-05-23-outreachy-what-how-why.md

 Let's not forget that the first step to applying for any program/job/whatever is realizing that it exists!
 Like most people, I think, I had never heard of Outreachy, and was totally unaware that a remote, paid internship working on FOSS was a thing that existed in the universe.
 But then, in the fall of 2015, I made one of my all-time best moves ever by attending the [Recurse Center](https://www.recurse.com) (RC), where I soon learned about Outreachy from various Recursers who had been involved with the program.
 I discovered it about 2 weeks before applications closed for the December-March 2015-16 round, which was pretty last-minute; but a couple of other Recursers were applying and encouraged me to do the same, so I decided to go for it!

 #### Step 2: Frantically apply at last minute
 Applying to Outreachy is a relatively involved [process](https://wiki.gnome.org/Outreachy#Application_Process).
 A couple months before each round begins, the list of participating organizations/projects is released.
-Prospective applicants are supposed to find a project that interests them, get in touch with the project mentor, and make an initial contribution to that project (e.g. fixing a small bug).
+Prospective applicants are supposed to find a project that interests them, get in touch with the project mentor, and make an initial contribution to that project (e.g. fix a small bug).

-Unfortunately, each of those tasks is pretty intimidating!
+But each of those tasks is pretty intimidating!

 First of all, the list of participating organizations is long and varied, and some organizations (like Mozilla) have tons of different projects available.
 So even reading through the project descriptions and choosing one that sounds interesting (most of them do, at least to me!) is no small task.